AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-azure-storage-audience-sourcing.md

 After the connection is created, Collaboration begins sourcing audiences from the configured [!DNL Azure] location.
 Navigate to **[!UICONTROL Setup]** > **[!UICONTROL My audiences]** to monitor sourcing progress and review sourced audiences.

 Sourced audiences appear in the **[!UICONTROL My audiences]** table.
-For each audience, the table displays information such as:

-- Audience name
-- Identity count
-- Status
-- Source
-- Data connection
-- Connection access
-- Creation date
-- Last updated date
+Use the audience status, identity count, source, data connection, and last updated date to confirm that the expected audiences were sourced from your [!DNL Azure] connection.

 >[!TIP]
 >